ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_adding_domain/guide.en-us.md

 As a reminder, all of the addresses created on your service can view all of the addresses for this service in the directory, including those that have different domain names.

 Once you have finished configuring your accounts, you can now start using them.
 To do this, OVHcloud offers **webmail**, accessible via <https://www.ovhcloud.com/en/mail/>.
-To optimise the way you use your email address on software, ensure that it is compatible with the service.
+I If you are using a third-party client with your email accounts, ensure that the software is compatible with the service.

-If you would like to configure your email address on an email client or device (e.g. a smartphone or tablet), or if you need help with your email service features, please refer to our documentation, which you can access from the [Exchange](https://docs.ovh.com/us/en/microsoft-collaborative-solutions/) and [Email Pro](https://docs.ovh.com/us/en/emails-pro/) pages.
+If you need help with configuring your email account on an email client or a device (e.g. a smartphone or tablet) or have questions about email service features, please refer to our documentation which you can access from the [Exchange](https://docs.ovh.com/us/en/microsoft-collaborative-solutions/) and [Email Pro](https://docs.ovh.com/us/en/emails-pro/) pages.

 You can purchase Outlook licences in the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/world/&ovhSubsidiary=we), and Office 365 licences on the following page: <https://www.ovhcloud.com/en/collaborative-tools/microsoft-365/]>.

 We recommend using one of these solutions if you would like to use the Outlook email client, or other software from the Microsoft Office suite.

 ### Delete a domain name from a platform

 If you would like to remove a domain name from your Exchange or Email Pro service, you will need to check that it is not linked to email accounts, aliases, resources, shared accounts (only on Exchange), groups, external contacts, or footers that are still configured.
-In this case, you will need to **link these accounts to another domain** name on your platform, or **delete** them.
+In this case, you will need to **link these accounts to another domain name** on your platform, or **delete** them.

 > [!warning]
 >
 > Before deleting email accounts, make sure they are not used.
 You may need to back up these accounts.
-If required, please refer to our guide on [Migrating your email](https://docs.ovh.com/us/en/emails/migrate-email-addresses-manually/) address manually, which will explain how to export account data from your Control Panel or email software.
+If required, please refer to our guide on [Migrating your email accounts manually](https://docs.ovh.com/us/en/emails/migrate-email-addresses-manually/) which explains how to export account data from your Control Panel or email software.

 Go to the `Associated domains`{.action} tab for your platform.
-In the table, in the `Accounts` column, you will see the number of accounts associated with the domain names in your list.
+In the `Accounts` column of the table, you will see the number of accounts associated with the domain names in your list.

 ![emailpro](images/add_domain_exchange_step6.png){.thumbnail}

-If email accounts are attached to the domain name you want to detach, you have 2 options:
+If email accounts are using the domain name you want to detach, you have 2 options:

-- **Attach the accounts to another domain** name: go to the `Email accounts`{.action}  tab.
+- **Attach the accounts to another domain** name: Go to the `Email accounts`{.action} tab.
 To the right of the accounts you want to modify, click the `...`{.action} button, then `Modify`{.action}.
     ![emailpro](images/add_domain_exchange_step8.png){.thumbnail}
     In the modification window, you can modify the domain name attached to the account via the dropdown menu.
     ![emailpro](images/add_domain_exchange_step9.png){.thumbnail}